markison77/batmanAPI/README.md

 batmanAPI.py is a beginner-friendly Python application designed to simulate working with an API in a fun and memorable way.
 Instead of using generic data, this project focuses on Gotham City content.

+# Release Notes - Latest
+- Requires Python 3.8+
+- `requests` and `pandas` are not yet required to run the program

 ## Features